Pratt-Zan/Web-Source-Dataset/README.md

 * URLs should be **fully qualified** (including `https://`)
 * Each company should have a **unique name** to avoid overwriting data
-* The crawler assumes that each URL represents a **distinct domain root**

 ## Output Data Format

-The system produces two types of outputs: a **persistent full dataset** and a **run-specific incremental dataset**.
+The system produces two types of outputs: a **full dataset** and a **run-specific incremental dataset**.

 ### 1. Full Historical Database

 **File:** `Company_all_iter_full.json`

 This file serves as the **master database**, continuously updated after each run.
-It stores all previously crawled pages and their extracted text content.
+It stores all previously pages and their extracted text content.

 Structure: